thefork-widgets/Iframe-auto-resizer/README.md

 # Iframe-auto-resizer
-Automatically fit iframe height and width around inner content
+Automatically fit iframe height and width around inner content.
+Adapts to outer webdesign without problem and works in IOS10.

 Use javascript from: http://davidjbradshaw.github.io/iframe-resizer/